IImbryk/therapist/README.md

 ## Structure

 scripts:
-* `train.py` -  data preparing for training and models training.
+* `train.py` -  data preparing for training and segmentation's models training.
 The result writes in \models.
 Set max_epochs in code for count epoch optimization
 * `infer.py` - model testing.
 The result writes in \output and metrics_result.txt
 (Set custom_model and read_hyperparameters if you want to use custom's models and new hyperparameters)
-* `tune_hyperparameters.py` - the pipeline hyper-parameters optimizing
+* `tune_hyperparameters.py` - the pipeline hyper-parameters optimizing -- segmentation.threshold and clustering.threshold
 (Set iter_count for count epoch optimization)